DevJblus/JoinServerSpawn-PE/README.md

 1. Import the plugins into your plugins folder (basic)

-2. execute the command / reload or redemarle the server (basic)
+2. execute the command /reload or redemarle the server (basic)

-3. Use the command / setworldspawn at the place where you wish spawn players to have each time they join the server
+3. Use the command /setworldspawn at the place where you wish spawn players to have each time they join the server